 Montenegro Travel Table Of Contents

-- The coast of Kostor is known for its beautiful beaches.
+Coast of Kostor – Known for its beautiful beaches.
 Searching for the “perfect” beach became a thing.
 A group of us walked an hour each way one day as we heard from our hostel that their was a cool beach with a beach bar.
 We actually passed the one the hostel mentioned and found an even funkier one.

-If you’re interested in visiting the Blue Cave, check out this Blue cave adventure & beach time tour.
+Blue Cave – If you’re interested in visiting, check out this Blue cave adventure & beach time tour.

 Day Trip From Kotor

 |Budva (30 min drive) – Check out the city and hang out in one of the sand beaches in Montenegro.
 (Tip: The beach closest to the old town is less secluded and still public.
 Definitely worth it when wanting to escape the crowds.)|

 See some additional Montenegro example day trips.